-This criterion measures the extent to which the proposed project meets the need for distance learning or telemedicine services in rural areas, benefits derived from the services proposed by the project, and local community involvement in planning, implementing, and financial assistance of the project.
+This criterion measures the extent to which the proposed project meets opioid-related services as listed above and the need for distance learning or telemedicine services in rural areas to address these needs.
+It should also address benefits derived from the services proposed by the project, and local community involvement in planning, implementing, and financial assistance of the project.

-RUS will consider the extent of the applicant's documentation explaining the economic, education, or health care challenges facing the community; the applicant's proposed plan to address these challenges; how the grant can help; and why the applicant cannot complete the project without a grant.
-RUS will also consider the extent to which the applicant provides evidence that economic, education, or health care challenges could not be addressed without employing advanced technology.
-RUS will also consider any support by recognized experts in the related educational or health care field, any documentation substantiating the educational or health care underserved nature of the applicant's proposed service area, and any justification for specific educational or medical services which are needed and will provide direct benefits to rural residents.
+RUS will consider the extent of the applicant's documentation explaining the opioid-related challenges facing the community; the applicant's proposed plan to address these challenges; how the grant can help; and why the applicant cannot complete the project without a grant.
+RUS will also consider the extent to which the applicant provides evidence that opioid-related challenges could not be addressed without employing advanced technology.
+RUS will also consider any support by recognized experts in the opioid related field, any documentation substantiating the opioid care underserved nature of the applicant's proposed service area, and any justification for specific opioid services which are needed and will provide direct benefits to rural residents.